 Social Workers can provide the following services:

-- Help patients to understand their rights and responsibilities
+- Help residents to understand their rights and responsibilities

-- Work with insurance providers to ensure that patients receive their maximum allowable benefits
+- Work with insurance providers to ensure that residents receive their maximum allowable benefits

-- Help our patients understand the laws and regulations that regulate nursing homes
+- Help our residents understand the laws and regulations that regulate nursing homes

 - Work with the residents and their families on advance directives

-Schervier’s Social Workers are certified counselors who can identify the resources to meet a variety of patient needs.
+Schervier’s Social Workers are certified counselors who can identify the resources to meet a variety of resident needs.
 Major services include:

 - Psychosocial assessment and counseling of the patient/family